Rust Error Handling, Demystified

 • Execution stops on line 5 as before

-If you read this post for the first time, you can skip this section and come back to it later when you really need to understand how compilation and debugging tasks work.
+If you read this post for the first time, skip this section and come back to it later when you really need to understand how compilation and debugging tasks work.

 The secret ingredient lies in ./vscode/task.json and ./vscode/launch.json